isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

 </tr>
 </table>

 Now, your environment is ready for using headless adaptive forms.
-You can now [upload JSON definition of a forms to your Cloud Service environment](render-first-headless-adaptive-form.md#3-create-json-structure-of-headless-adaptive-form-and-upload-it-to-your-aem-sdk-instance-create-add-json-representation-of-headless-adaptive-forms), [create a headless adaptive form based on it](render-first-headless-adaptive-form.md#4-create-an-adaptive-form-and-add-headless-adaptive-form-json-to-it-create-adaptive-form-with-blank-with-core-components-template), and use the [getForm](https://opensource.adobe.com/aem-forms-af-runtime/api/#tag/Get-Form-Definition/operation/getForm) and other rest APIs to use the headless adaptive form in your application or service.
+You can now [upload JSON definition of a form to your Cloud Service environment](render-first-headless-adaptive-form.md#3-create-json-structure-of-headless-adaptive-form-and-upload-it-to-your-aem-sdk-instance-create-add-json-representation-of-headless-adaptive-forms), [create a headless adaptive form based on it](render-first-headless-adaptive-form.md#4-create-an-adaptive-form-and-add-headless-adaptive-form-json-to-it-create-adaptive-form-with-blank-with-core-components-template), and use the [getForm](https://opensource.adobe.com/aem-forms-af-runtime/api/#tag/Get-Form-Definition/operation/getForm) and other rest APIs to use the headless adaptive form in your application or service.